Testing

 ctest --test-dir build # basics, texture_atlas

-CNA-linked build — full suite
+CNA-linked build — full runnable suite

 cmake -S . -B build -DEASY3D_LINK_CNA=ON